Is Formula 1 Boring?

 - The tech-heads who are fascinated with the engineering side of the sport, and accept the periods of domination that come with a team reaching the pinnacle of development.

-- The it’s-not-fair types who want to punish or handicap the fastest teams so everything is even, like it is in primary school.
+- The ‘it’s-not-fair’ types who want to punish or handicap the fastest teams so everything is even, like it is in primary school or Communist countries.

-- The it was better in my day crowd who have re-written history in their memories so all races finished with three cars flying toward the finish line together, casually forgetting that some cars failed to even qualify for the race they were so slow, many finished a lap or two down, if they even finished at all.
+- The ‘it was better in my day’ crowd who have re-written history in their memories so all races finished with three cars flying toward the finish line together, casually forgetting that some cars failed to even qualify for the race they were so slow, many finished a lap or two down, if they even finished at all.

 So, we have done a deep dive on the stats provided by Stats F1 over four different periods to compare the facts.